 The Company recognizes that transactions involving related persons can present potential or actual conflicts of interest and create the appearance that the Company's business decisions are based on considerations other than the best interests of its shareholders.
-Therefore, in accordance with the terms of its charter, the Audit Committee of the Board will review and approve transactions involving related persons.
-The policy covers any transaction involving the Company and a related person, and is not limited solely to those transactions involving related persons that meet the minimum threshold for disclosure in the proxy statement under the relevant SEC rules (i.e., transactions involving amounts exceeding \$120,000 in which a related person has a direct or indirect material interest).
+Therefore, in accordance with the terms of its charter, the Audit Committee of the Board will review and approve all transactions involving related persons.
+The policy covers, and is not limited to, the SEC's threshold requirements involving related person transactions.